 Smaller lenders are more flexible

-The appetite for lending will vary between providers, so companies may benefit from applying for funding from an alternative lender such as Growth Lending, which specialises in working with innovative, fast-growing SMEs.
+The appetite for lending will vary between providers, so companies may benefit from applying for funding from an alternative lender such as BOOST&Co or Growth Lending, both which specialise in working with innovative, fast-growing SMEs.
 Smaller lenders also offer more flexibility than traditional banks, which were criticised after the launch of CBILS for being initially slow to lend.

 “If businesses are seeking loans to mitigate the impact of Covid-19, plus additional funding to continue to implement their growth strategies, they need a larger amount than mainstream lenders have been willing to provide,” Sorby says.
 “Those lenders have a role, but we can provide a level of funding that helps SMEs to deliver fantastic plans for growth.”